carboML/Airbnb_Madrid/README.md

 ## Intallations
-The files and librarys used in this project are:
+The librarys used in this project are:
 * pandas
 * numpy
 * matplotlib